S87GMIL/e621Configurator/README.md

 ### Set View Specific Settings
 <p>
-In here you can define custom set tables, similar to the groups above, only difference being, that the custom tables are visible in you sets view.<br>
+In here you can define custom set tables, similar to the groups above, the only difference being, that they are rendered as tables in the sets view.<br>
-e.g.:
 </p>

 <image src="./images/customSetTables.png" style="box-shadow: 0px 0px 10px black;"><br>